mark2357/random-pokemon-info/readme.md

 # Random Pokemon Info
-prints out random info about pokemon to the console has thousands of different possible options this uses the https://pokeapi.co/ API
+return a string stating random information about pokemon has thousands of different possible return values this uses the https://pokeapi.co/ API for data

 ## installation